jacksonvanv/jacksonvanv/README.md

 #### My projects

 This Github is a collection of personal projects I'm working on.
-As a math/economics major, I recognize that I might not have as much programming experience as most pure computer science majors.
-Though I've taken multiple CS courses, I wanted to showcase some of my recent coding work.
-All these projects are ideated, designed, and developed entirely by me.
-I have some more work from courses at UChicago that I am happy to share upon request!
+Despite primarily studying math and economics, I have taken and enjoyed multiple CS courses, primarily using Python.
+I have some more work from UChicago classes that I am happy to share upon request!
+This collection, though, is all coding work that I have done separate from class to hone my skills and continue practicing.

 📫 Feel free to reach me by email at jacksonvanvooren@gmail.com